bjimison/Color-Game/README.md

 You will be shown six squares, each containing a different color.
 A random color scheme will be provided at the top of the page.
 Use this color scheme to click on the square with the matching color.

-To play the game, clone this repo and open colorGame.html in a browser of your choice.
+To play the game, clone this repo.

 - Javascript, html, css